 Status notifications

-In order to have a better overview of the status of your endpoints/devices, track their usage, or see what situations require manual intervention, we've come up with a list of warnings and notifications that should give you an understanding of each scenario:
+To have a better overview of the status of your endpoints/devices, track their usage, or see what situations require manual intervention, we've come up with a list of warnings and notifications that should give you an understanding of each scenario:

 - The processor is running at 50 % - the CPU usage exceeds the limit configured in the applying Group Policy on CPU Threshold.
 To solve it, reduce the CPU usage on the endpoint/device itself or increase the CPU Threshold limit in the Group Policy;